Rift131/EventTrackerProject/README.md

 ## Lessons Learned

-This project proved vital in gaining experience of the following...
+This project proved vital in gaining the following experience...
 * How the Controllers mapping annotation directly links with what appears in the URL
 * The strict syntax requirements of the methods listed in the Repository for successful SQL queries (specific references to fields of an entity and exact wording for "finding" what you're looking for)
 * The inability to write in certain methods in the Repository (such as findAll, findById, adding new instances of an event, etc.).
 These examples all cause the application to break, leading to a quick realization of the appropriate types of methods that belong in the Repository.